Omegapoint/CICD_vagrant/docker/README.md

 (Note that you only have to do it for either `test-server` or `prod-server` as they both share the same folder for authorized keys.)

-TO verify that you have access and can run docker on the prod and test server, you should be able to do the following:
+To verify that you have access and can run Docker on the prod and test server, you should be able to do the following:

 ```bash
 $ ssh docker@localhost -p 2223